TheAigokeros/ssnc-iac-aws/README.md

 ## Design Pattern

-This implementation follows a **flat, easy-to-read structure** where all resources are organized by function in separate files.
-This approach prioritizes clarity and maintainability for testing and evaluation purposes.
+This setup follows a **flat, easy-to-read structure** where all resources are organized by function in separate files.
+This approach prioritizes clarity and maintainability for experimentation and staging environments.

-**Note:** In a production environment, this infrastructure would typically be organized into:
+**Note:** For production, recommended improvements include:
-- Separate modules for reusability
+- Using separate modules for reusability
 - Environment-specific configurations (dev, staging, prod)
 - Remote state management with S3 backend
 - Workspace-based or directory-based environment separation